 I stayed at Freeborn Hostel and there was a miscommunication with my dorm bed.
 At the end, I was in a different building, but the owner had the key and wasn’t going to be back for an hour.
 So I waited.
 When he did arrive, he was so apologetic and helpful.
 I got a 10 bed dorm to myself and it was splendid.
 The second building is in the center of things, which was nice.

 Timisoara is quite small, I was able to walk all around in several hours.
-It is proud to call itself the start of the revolution against Romanian communism and disctatorship in December 1989.
+It is proud to call itself the start of the revolution against Romanian communism and dictatorship in December 1989.
 Western Romania could receive news from the rest of Europe through Serbian channels and when they heard about the wall, things started to happen.

 After a week of protesting and military intervention, Romania was liberated.
 There’s a “museum” on this period.
-There’s a 20 minute video that shows the death of the protestors, so caution is advised.
+There’s a 20 minute video that shows the death of the protesters, so caution is advised.
 The secretary told me it’s not a museum, but a memorial to those fallen during this time.
 There’s a piece of the Berlin Wall outside.
 The first floor has a permanent exhibit on the revolution and the second floor is temporary of different things.
 I found it very educational.
 Some of the panels don’t have English translations.

 But nothing is left of what happened.
 The city is beautiful- full of color and parks.
 It was nice walking along the river in the morning.